gecampbell/galliard.xyz/content/tos.md

 site *does* use [Google Analytics](http://www.google.com/analytics), which appears to generate and collect tracking cookies.

+## Advertising

+This site does not display advertising.
+If you are seeing ads on my pages, it is because your ISP has altered those pages without my permission, and I would appreciate it if you would let me know so that I can sue them.

+I will display advertising on my clothes, vehicle, or other possessions for a minimum of US$9,999.99 per month, payable quarterly, with a minimum 3-month payment up front.
+Attaching advertising to something I own after I purchase it constitutes acceptance of these terms.

 ## Editorial Policy

 I edit this site.
 I fix typos, I update information, and I alter